 As provided by state law, a penalty will be assessed to the account for each payment not accepted by the bank because of insufficient funds, stopped payment, non-existent account, closed account, invalid account information or any other reason for which the person is responsible.

 CSU will attempt to contact the originator of the payment by mail and/or by telephone or email.
 In the case of students, a notice will be mailed to the primary address on file for the student.
 (All students are required to maintain a current address, telephone number and email address with CSU at all times.)
 These reparative payments are considered due in full immediately.
 The payment must be equal to the full amount of the original payment plus penalty and fee.
-Failure to follow through will result in further collection actions.
+Failure to follow through will result in further collection actions (as described above).
 If CSU receives a returned payment, all payments from that time forward will require guaranteed funds.
 Please note: If the presentation of the original payment permits a student to register for an academic term and if full payment of the returned payment plus penalty and fee is not made by the specified deadline, CSU reserves the right to cancel a student’s class enrollment.